kyma-project/kyma/docs/event-bus/03-04-knative-eventing-mesh.md

  >**NOTE:** Knative Eventing Mesh is available in alpha version.
 Use it only used for testing purposes.

  The new Eventing Mesh runs in parallel with the existing Event Bus.
-Sending Events to the regular eventing endpoint still uses Kyma Event Bus, while a separate Kyma endpoint handles sending Events to the new Knative eventing mesh.
+Sending Events to the regular eventing endpoint still uses Kyma Event Bus, while a separate Kyma endpoint handles sending Events to the new Knative Eventing Mesh.